Skip to main content

 Bridge

 Educators plan to provide physical movement in every group time.
 They offer fidget toys and wobble cushions for children to sit on, providing sensory feedback for children who need this sensory input and find sitting and attending difficult.
+They plan to observe and incorporate children's interests into the content of group times.

 Situation